ludvigovrevik/Kollapp/docs/release1/ai-tools.md

-# AI Tools Used in the Group Assignement 1
+# AI Tools Used in the Group Assignment 1

 ## 1. ChatGPT
 Description: ChatGPT is a large language model developed by OpenAI, designed to assist in natural language processing tasks, generate text, and provide insights based on user inputs.